 Flags to honour Host Nations and Indigenous Peoples

-From June 18 to 30, we will fly 15 Indigenous flags on City Hall’s flag island at 12th Ave and Cambie St. Flags from the Musqueam Indian Band, Squamish Nation, and Tsleil-Waututh Nation will fly next to the National Indigenous Peoples Day flag designed by Sam McKay, in recognition that we are located on these Nations’ traditional, ancestral and unceded territories.
+For the month of June we’re flying 16 Indigenous flags on City Hall’s flag island at 12th Ave and Cambie St. Flags from the xʷməθkʷəy̓əm (Musqueam) Indian Band, Sḵwx̱wú7mesh (Squamish) Nation, səlilwətaɬ (Tsleil-Waututh) Nation will fly next to the National Indigenous Peoples Day flag designed by Sam McKay, in recognition that we are located on these Nations’ traditional, ancestral and unceded territories.

 Additional flags that will fly are:

 - National Indigenous Peoples Day Flag 2022 – original design by Sam McKay